 Slow learners – Isn’t this clinical term deplorable for children with below average IQ levels?
 Seems like a lifelong tag suggesting that such children are non-achievers.
-On the other hand, slow learners are being a part of regular schools, thus only proving that they are not physically or mentally disabled but only pace disabled.
-The only problem with them is that they learn concepts and achieve developmental milestones at a pace slower than their peers if they do not suffer from any other disabilities.
+On the other hand, slow learners are a part of regular schools, thus only proving that they are not physically or mentally disabled but only pace disabled.
+The only problem with them is that they learn concepts and achieve developmental milestones at a pace slower than their peers.

 Teachers and parents play pivotal roles in a slow learner’s life.
 Their support and motivation go a long way to help such children overcome their hurdles.
 This duly signifies that teachers and parents have added responsibility from schools and society toward them.